Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QKmEWdHZSyg.md

 ### Transcript

-> are mushrooms going to regrow i don't know i don't think the the berry bushes and the nuts bushes do but not the mushrooms right now i think but it might happen in the future i don't know
+> are mushrooms going to regrow I don't know I don't think the the berry bushes and the nuts bushes do but not the mushrooms right now I think but it might happen in the future I don't know